 If you find yourself dealing with symptoms of CTE, the best thing that you can do other than going to your doctor is talking to a therapist.
 They can help you deal with your depression or anxiety, as well as make sure that your other symptoms like aggression and poor impulse control are being managed in the safest way possible.

-One of the biggest names in CTE research is the brain bank that’s a joint effort between Boston University, the Department of Veteran’s Affairs, and the Concussion Legacy Foundation.
+One of the biggest names in CTE research is the Brain Bank which is a joint effort between Boston University, the Department of Veteran’s Affairs, and the Concussion Legacy Foundation.
 It currently has over 400 brains that have been donated so that they can be studied and hopefully contribute to finding a way to diagnose CTE earlier, or potentially limit its impact.
-The brains in the bank are mostly former athletes, and the researchers using the brain tissue for study have already found a potential link between amyotrophic lateral sclerosis (ALS) and CTE.
+The brains in the bank are mostly former athletes, and the researchers using the brain tissue for the study have already found a potential link between amyotrophic lateral sclerosis (ALS) and CTE.

 In 2013, President Obama used federal funds to create the Chronic Effects of Neurotrauma Consortium, a research project that exists to study and treat traumatic brain injuries within the military community.
 Hopefully, this public funding boost will encourage other researchers to add their knowledge to this relatively new field of study.